zackad/blog-src/_posts/2017-09-06-setup-android-development-environment-with-react-native-on-ubuntu.md

 This will install all the necessary package to start developing java application, in this case android application.

-There's no particular reasson why we use `openjdk-8`, if you need to use older/newer version or other java sdk feel free to install those.
+There's no particular reason why we use `openjdk-8`, if you need to use older/newer version or other java sdk feel free to install those.

 ## Step 2 — Installing NodeJS and NPM